 Any Mistakes: Factual, Grammatical, or Style Mistakes

 Other companies’ testimonials and the case studies on your website serve as a substitute for personal experience and take some of the pressure away.
-The case study needs to be impeccable so that the user won’t be embarrassed to show it to stakeholders that are not yet convinced of the quality of the company’s services.
+The case study needs to be a great customer success story that a potential client would want to show to stakeholders that are not yet convinced of the quality of the company’s services.

 Making the Study Sound Like a Marketing Pitch

-The case study should be factual, not cheesy.
+The customer success story in your case study should be factual, not cheesy.
 The more objective it is and the better it describes the actual work done, the more convincing it will be.
 We have read quite a few case studies that were beautifully written but included little actual information.
 Some studies may have a really wonderfully appealing copy but not one number to show the actual results of the efforts.